Differential Calculus#

 Summation Rule#

-The sum rule states that the derivative of a sum of functions is equal to the sum of the derivatives of the functions:
+The summation rule states that the derivative of a sum of functions is equal to the sum of the derivatives of the functions:

-For those with a mathematical interest this can be shown through an appropriate application of the summation “limit law” to the definition of the derivative at a limit.
+For those of a mathematical interest this can be proven through an appropriate application of the summation “limit law” to the definition of the derivative at a limit.
+Explaining this in detail is beyond the scope of this material (and your MSc programme) but does form the basis of many real analysis and university level calculus courses.

 Product Rule#